Friday, January 6, 2023

 The development of recombinant DNA technologies allows the direct measurement of genetic variation, which differs from indirect methods such as estimation of variation from a phenotype. analysis of mitochondrial DNA has been used to deduce population structure.

 The constantly moving and three-dimensional nature of the aquatic and marine environments presents challenges in the process of inventory and monitoring.
 Biological organisms are not restricted by political boundaries.
+Long-term research sites and programmes provide essential information on how biodiversity changes, and are important in distinguishing anthropogenic from natural change.

 If institutions concerned with inventorying and monitoring are to become more effective, they need to be better resourced, their collections better maintained and a new cadre of professional researchers and technicians trained and funded.
 There should be a sharing of scientific expertise, facilities and information by collaboration between nations and agencies, if we are to follow international agreements on inventorying and monitoring biodiversity.